 It often takes a group effort for people to get hooked on fresh produce.
 Use this website to find local Farmers markets in you area.

-You could post up advertisements for the group on your company’s social media pages, website pages, or as a physical advertisement on the bulletin board in your break room.
-Ask people to join the group and be a part of the effort to bring more agricultural goods to your community.
 This could even involve making deals with the closest farmer’s markets and trying to get them to give you a bulk discount deal on purchasing their produce on a regular basis.
 Perhaps, you could get them to give your employees a discounted rate on their food products as well.

 6. Facilitate delivery of fresh fruits and veggies to break room

 The break room is the place where employees gather to eat their packed meals or snacks.
 Sometimes they’ll even head for the vending machine and pick unhealthy junk food—like potato chips or candy bars.
 Instead of vending machines, have fresh fruits and vegetables periodically delivered to the break room for employees to eat for free.

 If that costs too much money for the company to do, start a healthy food fund where each employee chips in a certain amount of money every month in exchange for fresh produce to be made available to them in the break room anytime they want.